rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

    <*> deptP
    <*> (bossP1 <|> bossP2 <|> bossP3)
 ```
 could contain 1, 2 or 3 errors depending on which field fails to parse.
-This is seems somewhat complex but, IMO, should not be a show stopper.
+This seems somewhat complex but, IMO, should not be a show stopper.

 ### A Decent `Alternative`: `Either [e] ([w], a)`